-Also I knew peach ice cream would be a hit in our household with even the fussiest eaters.
+Also, I knew peach ice cream would be a hit in our household with even the fussiest eaters.
 This recipe does not require an ice cream machine, although if you have one, it will probably deliver a superior result.
-I made it without and it is delicious.
+I made it without one though and it is delicious.

 You will need: